labex-labs/labex-cheatsheets/docs/cheatsheets/en/database.md

   <BaseQuizOption value="D">Renames the table</BaseQuizOption>

   <BaseQuizAnswer>
-    `ALTER TABLE ...
-ADD COLUMN` adds a new column to an existing table.
+    <code>ALTER TABLE ...
+ADD COLUMN</code> adds a new column to an existing table.
 The new column will be added with the specified data type and will be NULL for existing rows unless you specify a default value.
   </BaseQuizAnswer>
 </BaseQuiz>